chkao831/Autotuning/README.md

 RANDOM SEARCH SEED (0<=integer<=2**32):
 ```

 Upon the end of run, the resulting table  (ranked, in ascending order by time) would be printed to the command line (and stored to a csv file).
-For example, say the user set `#ITERS` to be 2, two cases would be randomly generated as follow,
+For example, say the user set `#ITERS` to be 2, two cases would be randomly generated as follows,
 ```
 ################### TOTAL NUM OF CASES: 2 ##################
    relaxation: damping factor  relaxation: sweeps     time